 Open must fermentation, a common practice in Mediterranean countries for centuries, is labor intensive and requires a lot of space for open vats.
 The advantage of producing wine this way is the gentle handling of the grapes and their skins.
 Punching them down manually means they are exposed to hardly any mechanical stress that can lead to unwanted bitter and astringent compounds.
 Today, such new technologies as horizontal must tanks with slow-moving agitators that have large paddles or blades are being used to control the extraction as precisely as possible.
 The tanks are often double-walled and allow the must to be warmed or cooled.

 A wide variety of lifting elements allow the must cake to be submerged.
 Flushing and flooding procedures are also used to enable the entry of more oxygen, which is desirable in most cases as it leads to increased yeast propagation.
 For top-quality wines, the punchdown process is the best approach.
 Technological advancements are constantly bringing new and improved techniques, tanks and devices to the market, which work gently, reduce workloads and enable brightly colored, high-quality red wines to be created.

-Those wanting to learn more about the technical requirements of red wine production will find everything they need at drinktec from October 4 through 8, 2021, at the Munich exhibition center.
+Those wanting to learn more about the technical requirements of red wine production will find everything they need at drinktec from September 12 to 16, 2022, at the Munich exhibition center.
 Are you still looking for a platform to showcase your innovative products and services in this segment?
 Then join us at the next drinktec.